 One of the biggest expenses of your travel costs will be paying for airfare.
 By cutting your flight price down significantly, you’ve already won half the battle.

 There are many different tips for finding cheaper flight deals.
-Start by using a discounted travel website, like Travelocity.
+Start by using a discounted travel website, like Travelocity or Kayak.
 When looking for flights, it’s ideal to remain flexible.
 Don’t choose specific dates if you want to find the cheapest deals.

 Try to travel outside of holidays or weekends.
 You may want to consider searching for flights at nearby airports from your destination.
 Often smaller airports which require a little drive are significantly cheaper than the main airport.